ganelson/inform/scripts/READMEscript.txt

 @primaryd(inrtps, 'Web of InC', 'P-ui')
 @primaryd(inter, 'Web of InC', 'P-ui')
 	* its modules [&#9733;&nbsp;inter](docs/inter-module/index.html), [&#9733;&nbsp;codegen](docs/codegen-module/index.html)

+Two webs give detailed expositions of the most important built-in Inform extensions (at the subtree inform7/extensions):

-@primary(basicinform, 'Web of Inform 7')
+@primary(basic_inform, 'Web of Inform 7')
-@primary(srules, 'Web of Inform 7')
+@primary(standard_rules, 'Web of Inform 7')

-This repository also contains the webs for the Template (at the subtree inform7/Internal/Inter).
-These are libraries of low-level Inter code needed at run-time, whose source is written in Inform 6 notation:
+This repository also contains kits of Inter code (at the subtree inform7/Internal/Inter).
+These are libraries of code needed at run-time, and whose source is written in Inform 6 notation:

-@primaryl(basic_inform, 'Web of Inform 6', 'Support for Inform as a programming language')
+@primaryl(BasicInformKit, 'Web of Inform 6', 'Support for Inform as a programming language')
+@primaryl(WorldModelKit, 'Web of Inform 6', 'Support for modelling space, time and actions in interactive fiction')
-@primaryl(standard_rules, 'Web of Inform 6', 'Support for Inform as an interactive fiction tool')
+@primaryl(CommandParserKit, 'Web of Inform 6', 'Support for parsing turn-by-turn commands in interactive fiction')
-@primaryl(basic_inform_extras, 'Web of Inform 6', 'Additional support needed only if the Standard Rules are not used')
+@primaryl(BasicInformExtrasKit, 'Web of Inform 6', 'Additional support needed only if the Standard Rules are not used')

 The inform7 subtree further contains these primary resources: